Where should I start my wine education?

 No. Level 1 is a basic Wine 101 course.
 If you have some experience with wine, you can start with Level 2.

-While taking Level 2 is not a requirement for taking Level 3, we strong suggest that you do not skip Level 2 unless you have extensive experience in wine.
+While taking Level 2 is not a requirement for taking Level 3, we strongly suggest that you do not skip Level 2 unless you have extensive experience in wine.

 Students may not order the book without signing up for a class.
 All fees include course instruction via live classes or online learning as well as the price of the exam.